FAQs

 For all Accessory Dwelling Unit related information, please navigate to this page.
 Click here

-All Accessory Dwelling Units( ADU's) require a Zoning Clearance from Planning before the building permit applications can be submitted.
+All Accessory Dwelling Units( ADU's) require a Preliminary Clearance Review from Planning before the building permit applications can be submitted.
 See more details here.

 Does my project require a planning permit?